Jason-1

 Alethium's role

-Alethium's founders led the design, development, test, and implementation of the 800,000-line Jason-1 satellite ground system at JPL, and designed the overall architecture for the JTCCS (Jason Telecommunications, Command, and Control System).
-The work earned the JPL Software of the Year award (2002) and a NASA Meritorious Achievement award.
+Alethium's founders were on the team that designed, developed, tested, and delivered the approximately 1.2 million-line Jason-1 satellite ground system at JPL, including the JTCCS (Jason-1 Telemetry, Command, and Communications System) architecture.
+The work earned the 2002 JPL Software of the Year award and an Honorable Mention for the 2002 NASA Software of the Year.